nehabthakur/capstone-backend/README.md

 This application uses [Secret Manager (GCP)](https://cloud.google.com/secret-manager) to store secrets such as api keys for song data provider last-fm and mongodb credentials.
 This provides a secure way to access the keys during runtime and helps avoid writing keys in the code.

-This application uses [Cloud Build (GCP)](https://cloud.google.com/build) to automatically build and deploy the code into GKE autopilot cluster whenever new commits are pushed to the [GitHub repo](https://github.com/nehabthakur/playlist-sharify) main branch.
+This application uses [Cloud Build (GCP)](https://cloud.google.com/build) to automatically build and deploy the code into GKE autopilot cluster whenever new commits are pushed to the [GitHub repo](https://github.com/nehabthakur/capstone-backend) master branch.
 We have adopted the [GitOps](https://www.weave.works/technologies/gitops/) methodology of CI/CD to automatically deploy changes once they're developed and tested.
-We have created a trigger in Cloud Build that continuously polls the GitHub repo's main branch and looks for [cloudbuild file](cloudbuild.yaml) and runs the following steps.
+We have created a trigger in Cloud Build that continuously polls the GitHub repo's master branch and looks for [cloudbuild file](cloudbuild.yaml) and runs the following steps.
 Builds the image and pushes it to [Artifact Registry (GCP)](https://cloud.google.com/artifact-registry).
 It will then deploy the kubernetes config files defined in [tools/k8s/gke](tools/k8s/gke) to GKE Autopilot cluster automatically.